 At no time will we give or sell your name or address to anyone for any purpose.
 If you forward the letter or any part of our site to a friend or fellow artist, they won’t be automatically subscribed.
 Subscribing is done voluntarily.

 If you change your email address, please don’t forget to re-subscribe to the letter on this website.
-Your previous address will be automatically deleted.

 ”Art is a form of love.
 Art is the ultimate gift.
 Art heals life.”
 (Robert Genn)